 - If your course is not on the above transfer equivalency website, go to the Next Steps section below.

 - Fill out the Transfer Course Equivalency Form.

 - Submit a FULL course syllabus, including the weekly lecture topics covered and textbook information.
 If the course has a lab, you must also submit a FULL lab syllabus including the weekly lab topics covered and lab manual information.

-Drop off the application in the Main Biology Office located at 5 Cummington Mall, Room 101.
-You may also email a PDF version of your application to Portia Ross.
+- Drop off your documents in the main Biology office located at 5 Cummington Mall, Room 101.
+You may also email your materials to the Biology Program Coordinator Diana Hughes.